johndgiese/dotvim/README.md

 The structure of this vimrc setup allows easy cross platform use and easy updating of your plugins.
 This comes at a cost of it being a little more complicated to maintain (but overall much faster and stable).
 Here are a few notes that may help you.

 ### Commiting changes
 If you modify your vimrc file you will likely want to commit these changes to your repository.
-Do this like you would for any git repository:
+Do this like you would for any git repository

 	git add .
 	git commit -m "brief description of changes"